 The term “pilon” comes from the French word for pestle.
-This is an instrument used for crushing.
+This is a tool used for crushing.
 In many pilon fractures, a high-energy impact causes the injury.
-Because of the high energy involved in this fracture, many people with pilon fractures have additional injuries.
+Because of the strong impact that causes this fracture, many people with pilon fractures have additional injuries.

-Healthcare professionals classify pilon fractures according to their severity.
+Healthcare providers classify pilon fractures according to their severity.

 Pilon fractures are relatively rare, especially in children and elderly people.
 Pilon fractures have become more common in recent years because air bags have increased the number of people that survive high-speed car crashes.

-High-energy impacts most commonly cause pilon fractures.
+High-energy impacts most often cause pilon fractures.
 Falls from heights, motor vehicle accidents, and skiing accidents are common causes.
 Usually, the force from the impact drives a bone from the foot (the talus) into the tibia.
-The energy from the impact fractures the tibia and usually the fibula.
-It often causing other injuries as well.
+The energy from the impact breaks the tibia and usually the fibula.
+It often causes other injuries as well.

-Your symptoms may vary according to the severity of your injury.
+Your symptoms may vary according to how severe your injury is.
 You might also have symptoms from additional injuries.

 Your healthcare provider will talk to you about your symptoms and about your medical history.
-Your healthcare provider will do a full physical exam to check you for other injuries.
-Your healthcare provider will also carefully examine your lower leg and ankle.
-Your healthcare provider may push on different areas to see whether they are painful to the touch, inspecting the area for swelling.
+He or she will give you a full physical exam to check you for other injuries.
+Your provider will also carefully examine your lower leg and ankle.
+Your healthcare provider may push on different areas to see whether they are painful to the touch, and inspect the area for swelling.
 Your healthcare provider will also make sure the blood supply to your foot and ankle is still intact.